Razyapoo/Indoor-Positioning-System/Experiments/Scenario 1/readme.md

 All actors are moving along the dashed line shown on the Figure 1.
 Actor A1 and Actor A2 walk together and talk to each other.

 Actor 3 has a more difficult path, because he needs to overcome obstacles in the form of cabinets.
 He walks in the direction opposite to Actor 1 and Actor 2.

+## Goal
+The goal of the experiment is to detect violated social distance (2 m) between each pair of actors (tags).

+Actor 1 and Actor 2 walk together in the same direction.
+Actor 3 walks in opposite direction and has a distance of 3 meters from others.
+This may be used to calibrate software and hardware solutions.